Keiko Fujimori: 2021 general election

 After a few months out of the spotlight despite still leading her party, on 25 September 2020, she announced her total return to politics.
 A month later, 30 November, still under investigation by the Operation Car Wash team, she tweeted that she was officially announcing her candidacy as the Fuerza Popular's presidential candidate with her ballot partners ex-congressional president Luis Galarreta as first vice president and the former lawyer and director of National Solidarity, Patricia Juarez as second vice president.
-Fujimori's party helped lead the controversial removal of Martín Vizcarra and his replacement by Manuel Merino, which resulted with the peaceful 2020 Peruvian protests.
-The protests were violently put down, resulting in the deaths of Brian Pintado and Inti Sotelo.
+Fujimori's party helped lead the controversial removal of Martín Vizcarra and his replacement by Manuel Merino, which resulted with the 2020 Peruvian protests.
+The protests were violently put down, resulting in the deaths of two college students among the protestors.
 Shortly after their deaths, Fujimori lamented what had happened and also considered the current situation as "unsustainable", calling for Merino to step down or else he "should be censured right here right now", a move she believed a majority of Congress would support.

-On 9 December, she officially won the internal party elections to be come Fuerza Popular's candidate for the 2021 election.
+On 9 December, she won the internal party elections to become Fuerza Popular's candidate for the 2021 election.
 The campaign got off to a rocky start as on the same day as a victory, a poll by Peru21 released a national Datum poll which revealed that 63% of Peruvians said they would "never vote" for her.
 Then, on 21 December, the National Jury of Elections declared that Fuerza Popular's presidential board was "inadmissible" and gave them two days to follow their instructions.
 In the end, the board was finally revised and admitted.